Contend or dealing with temper tantrums wisely

-Most parents believe/follow that whenever possible the best is to ignorance of the tantrums.
-When there’s nobody to observe – no need to perform many caution, though, that it’s important not to ignore the child.they ask themselves if they’re enforcing too-riding standards, holding too- high expectations, or not giving enoughTLC. try not avoid the tantrum point preventing your child from becoming over tired or frustrated.
+While dealing With Temper Tantrums, parents need to concern about few measures as – When there’s nobody to observe – no need to perform many caution, though, that it’s important not to ignore the child, they ask themselves if they’re enforcing too-riding standards, holding too- high expectations, or not giving enough values, try not avoid the tantrum point preventing your child from becoming over tired or frustrated.

-Dealing with temper tantrums
+How to deal with temper tantrums ?

 You might even stage your own mock tantrums and ask your child if you’re doing it right, or switch lights on/off rapidly – as attention distracted.
-Some parents say ( if you can do this without anger or hostility ) to slowly pour a glass of water over a child’s head for real drama! ( recommended only in the kitchen or bathroom.)
+Some parents say ( if you can do this without anger or hostility ) to slowly pour a glass of water over a child’s head for real drama! ( recommended only in the kitchen or bathroom).
 Tell your child firmly that the rule still stands (if discipline precipitated the tantrum), then ignore the tantrum.

 Disappear!
 If you’re in another room, you’ll feel better, and the tantrum will probably be short-lived.
 If your child follows you, move again.
 Pick up your child and gently shake the ”mads” in a fun way.
 Stop breath-holding by gently blowing into your child’s face, dashing a small amount of water on his face, or applying a cold washcloth.
 Don’t panic if your child starts to become cyanotic (turns blue or purple due to lack of oxygen in the blood).

 Fainting automatically stops breath-holding.
 Ask your child to go to his room and stay there until the lost ”happy face” is found.
-Disappear if you’re in another room, you’ll feel better, and the tantrum will probably be short-lived. if your child follows you, move again.
-Escort your child calmly to the car or a restroom if a tantrum occurs when you’re away from home.
+Disappear if you’re in another room, you’ll feel better, and the tantrum will probably be short-lived.
+If your child follows you, move again.
+When you’re away from home, escort your child calmly to the car or a restroom if a tantrum occurs.
 When the tantrum sub-sides, return to the business at hand if you can’t leave, simply let the tantrum continue, and grit your teeth.

-- Hold your small child tightly while rocking and singing Express your love in terms of increasing size.
+- Hold your small child tightly while rocking and singing.
+Express your love in terms of increasing size.
 For example, “My love for you is as big as a flower…as big as a teacup….as big as a bush…” Try to get your child involved in thinking up bigger things.

 - Whisper in your child’s ear.
 If you can think of something really good to whisper, your child’s moods may change altogether